Hollen0318/Hollen0318.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi I am Hollen (Haoran) Zhang, current Master's student at <a href='https://duke.edu/'>Duke Univeristy</a>, majored in Computer Science.
+Hi I am Hollen (Haoran) Zhang, current PhD's student at <a href='https://www.virginia.edu/'>University of Virginia</a>, majored in Computer Engineering.
 My research interest includes Artificial Intelligence, especially on its application for real-world impacts.
 My conviction is that technology should be leveraged to enhance lives and address societal challenges. <a href="https://drive.google.com/uc?id=1UK7QFH24ziLXcvhJgcB3XoD3_RnEMKev&export=download">My CV</a>.

-<b style='color:red;'>News</b>: 🎉🎉 I am starting my Ph.D. of Computer Engineering Program at the <a href='https://www.virginia.edu/'>University of Virginia</a> in Fall 2024, honorably advised by <a href='https://engineering.virginia.edu/faculty/amanda-watson'>Professor Amanda Watson</a>.
+<b style='color:red;'>News</b>: 🎉🎉 I have started my position of Doctoral Researcher atthe <a href='https://www.virginia.edu/'>University of Virginia</a> in Fall 2024, honorably advised by <a href='https://engineering.virginia.edu/faculty/amanda-watson'>Professor Amanda Watson</a>.
 {style="text-align: justify;"}